Chandler-Davidson/SeniorProject/README.md

 ## Beginning Development

-~~Currently, there is no automated build process; however, it is mostly straightforward.~~

-You can use the [.bat file](../Docs) to automatically build the files and start the client
+You can run the [.bat file](../Docs) as Admin to automatically fetch dependencies and build each project.

 OR

 Manually build it